 Pamper yourself with a soothing massage therapy session by a certified massage therapist.
-Massages are offered daily by appointment, either in our facilities at the Sugarbush Health & Recreation Center, in your Sugarbush lodging accommodations, or in our Clay Brook massage rooms.
+Massages are offered daily by appointment, either in our facilities at the Sugarbush Health & Recreation Center or in your Sugarbush lodging accommodations.
 Available Massage: Swedish, Relaxation, Deep Tissue, Reiki, Hot Stone, Sports Recovery.

 Phone Number: 802-583-6700

 What better way is there to treat yourself than with a soothing session of massage therapy by one of our certified massage therapists?
 Massages are offered daily by appointment, either at the Sugarbush Health & Recreation Center or in your Sugarbush lodging accommodations.
 We offer a variety of treatments including Swedish, Deep Tissue, Hot Stone, Reiki, Sports Recovery and Relaxation massage in either 1 hr or 1.5 hr sessions.
 Included in your session of massage is access to our sports center - excluding courts and the Rock Gym - for the entire day of your massage appointment.

 Please call 802-583-6700 for more information or to book your massage.

 A 24 hour cancellation policy applies to all massage services.